 The first line of treatment for anaphylaxis is epinephrine.
 If you have been prescribed an epinephrine auto-injector, use it right away, then seek medical care.
-If you do not have an auto-injector available, call 911 or go to the emergency room immediately.
+Call 911 or go to the emergency room immediately if you do not have an auto-injector available.

 Upon release from the ER, ask for a prescription for two epinephrine auto-injectors and a referral to a board-certified allergist for an accurate diagnosis and anaphylaxis treatment plan.

 After you are diagnosed with a drug allergy:

 Ask about related drugs that you should avoid.